tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 This entity-relational-diagram shows tables that were derived from a Shopify orders export file that provides transactional information.
 It has an orders and product fact table and dimension tables consisting of: Order Details, Product Details, Customer Details, Unfulfilled Orders, Refunded Orders, and Date.
 Orders fact is the central fact table and product fact is a table used to be able to make certain product insights as the product names on Shopify differ from the names SWO provides.
 <br><img src = "SWO ERD.png" width = 600 height = 600>

 The SQL queries used to form the tables can be found <a href = "Data-Cleaning-Procedure/SQL_Queries">here</a>.
 The Product_Details table was made in Power BI.
 The table can be found <a href = "Data-Cleaning-Procedure/Product_Details.csv">here.</a> The Shopify orders exports file used in this analysis can be found <a href = "Data-Cleaning-Procedure/orders_export_1.csv">here</a>.
 The customer's names and addresses have been anonymised for privacy purposes.
-Finally the Power BI dashboard can be found here.
+Finally the Power BI dashboard can be found <a href = "Data-Cleaning-Procedure/ISN preparation analysis_portfolio.pbix">here</a>.

 ## Insights
 ### Monthly Sales